 The 2015 Top 100 Tools for Learning list is shown in the right hand column.
 Follow the links to find out more about each of the tools in their entries in the C4LPT Directory of Learning & Performance Tools & Services.
 A categorised list of the tools appears in the Best of Breed 2015.

-Beneath the presentation is a summary of the movers and shakers on the list, but you can find my more detailed analysis in a post on Jane Hart’s blog, 10 trends for workplace learning (from the Top 100 Tools for Learning 2015).
+Here is a summary of the movers and shakers on the list, but you can find a more detailed analysis in a post on Jane Hart’s blog, 10 trends for workplace learning (from the Top 100 Tools for Learning 2015).